From our sponsor: Meco is a distraction-free space for reading and discovering newsletters, separate from the inbox.

 Since this is not a proper button nor a proper progress bar, it’s invisible to screenreaders and everything else that relies on semantics.
 There are a couple of things we can do to mitigate this:

-• Set the container’s role attribute to button.
+- Set the container’s

-• To make it accessible with a keyboard, set the container’s tabindex attribute to 0 or greater and add a keyboard event that triggers click with the space and return keys.
+attribute to 0 or greater and add a keyboard event that triggers click with the space and return keys. - Even though in this demo the button visually turns into a progress bar, we should not change the

-• Even though in this demo the button visually turns into a progress bar, we should not change the role of an element.
-So, we create a separate progressbar element, put it out of the screen to make it invisible, and update it together with our animation.
+element, put it out of the screen to make it invisible, and update it together with our animation.

 Now that you have had some insight into the process of creating an animation like this, have a look at the whole source code and check out the instructions for integrating a button like this.